By Mark Hodson, Sunday Times Travel Writer

 Unusual holiday destinations in the UK

 For an unusual holiday on a budget this summer, get on the water.
 Choose from a selection of self-drive boating trips with Waterways Holidays – you can rent a motor cruiser, sailing boat or narrowboat to explore some of the many beautiful waterways of Britain.
 No previous boating experience is required.

 You have a good chance of spotting Minke Whales, otters, seals and porpoises off the west coast of Scotland on a four-night Mull Wildlife Experience.
 Details here.
 Other unusual holidays ideas in Scotland include a whisky tour of Islay and a steam train journey on the West Highland Line.

 If you have a large group of friends or family, you can rent out a historic house in England, Scotland or Wales with Oliver’s Travels – a great way to celebrate a birthday or anniversary.

-Explore Britain’s ancient history on an archaeology holiday with Andante Travels including this popular trip to Hadrian’s Wall.
-Or join an expert-led small-group tour in Britain with Martin Randall focussed on the country’s musical, architectural or artistic heritage.
+Explore Britain’s ancient history on an expert-led small-group tour with Martin Randall focussed on the country’s musical, architectural or artistic heritage.

 Find more UK holiday ideas.

 Unusual holidays in Europe

-Most visitors to Spain head for the Costas in the south, but Northern Spain is an especially attractive part of the country with wide unspoilt sandy beaches, rolling hills, historic medieval towns, vineyards and buzzing cities.
-Find out more from Casas Cantabricas.
-Its sister company Caminos offers budget tours of the region.
+Most visitors to Spain head for the south, but Northern Spain is an especially attractive part of the country with wide unspoilt sandy beaches, rolling hills, historic medieval towns, vineyards and buzzing cities.
+Find out more from Vintage Travel.
 Find more unusual holidays in Spain.